 - The ability of the parent to act in the child’s best interests

 There are many times when parenting time and visitation rights are disputed.
 In some cases, a noncustodial parent faced a hostile custodial parent that refuses to allow access to the child.
 Other times grandparents and siblings are exposed to the same, suffering from the loss of a once consistent and ongoing relationship.
 Parents, grandparents, and siblings are the only people that can request a visitation order in New Jersey.
-Visitation orders are a way for people to request a court to assess the child’s best interests and make a determination on who should have access.
+Visitation orders are a way for people to request a court to assess the child’s best interests and decide on who should have access.
 This can include an order to gain access or to gain more time with the child.
 The court will determine the matter after considering many factors.
+If you believe you are entitled to visitation rights of which you are being denied, speak with our compassionate, knowledgeable child custody attorney today to learn more about how we can help you.